Selkirk F.C.: The golden era (1970–1979)

 Trophy #8 22 May 1976 King Cup Selkirk 5 Vale of Leithen 4 – a Grand Slam of trophies for 1975–76.

 Trophy #9 26 May East of Scotland League Championship 1976–77.

 Trophy #10 26 November 1977 Scottish Qualifying Cup (South) Selkirk 2 Civil Service Strollers 1.

 Throughout this period Selkirk had the services of many of the finest players in the Scottish Borders and frequently fielded four Amateur Scottish Caps in the side Ian Whitehead, Sandy Bell, Moray McLaren and Davie Watkins.

 December 1977 started on a remarkable note for Selkirk.
 As the support slowly filtered in to Ettrick Park for a league match against lowly Eyemouth United, the sharp shrill of the referee's whistle sounded the start of the game.
 Ian 'Chalky' Whitehead meanwhile had spotted the goalkeeper off his line in conversation with his centre-half.
 Brian 'the bear' McConnell kicked off for Selkirk and Chalky hammered the ball into the top corner of the net.
 Referee George Smith timed the goal at five-seconds, a second quicker than the then current record published by the Guinness Book of Records.

-Like all good things however, Selkirk's Golden Era came to an end when Ian Whitehead was enticed back into Scottish League Football as a coach with Second Division Berwick Rangers.
+Selkirk's Golden Era came to an end when Ian Whitehead was enticed back into Scottish League Football as a coach with Second Division Berwick Rangers.
 Ian never concealed his desire to progress in management and possibly his greatest achievement was to manage the 'wee Gers' to the Championship title and to be promoted for the first time in their history.

 Resurgence follows hard times (1980–1999)

-The club have appeared in the Scottish Cup on numerous occasions, with their most infamous appearance having been in 1984-85, when they were beaten 20–0 by Stirling Albion.
-This is the biggest winning margin in British senior football during the 20th century.
-To compound the infamy the whole sorry match was recorded in full by the BBC for a documentary on the Scottish Cup.
-In truth the club were treading water at the time, they had dropped out of the East of Scotland League temporarily, and had to field a makeshift side of whoever they could find for the Scottish Cup match in order to maintain their qualification for the competition.
-The players took to the field in good spirits but were mercilessly exposed by their professional opponents.
+The club have appeared in the Scottish Cup on numerous occasions, with their most notable appearance having been in 1984-1985, when they were beaten 20–0 by Stirling Albion.
+This was the largest winning margin in British senior football during the 20th century.
+The whole match was recorded in full by the BBC for a documentary on the Scottish Cup.
+In truth, the club was starting to fall behind, as they had dropped out of the East of Scotland League temporarily, and had to field a makeshift side for the Scottish Cup match in order to maintain their qualification for the competition.
+The players took to the field in high hopes but were often defeated by their opponents.